Russell-S-Harper/EXPLORE/README.md

 Run the emulator, then load and run `data.prg` to generate the `explore.dat` data file, and then load and run `explore.prg` to run the demo.
 Once `explore.dat` is created, you don’t need to run `data.prg` again, unless you change `«explore-repo»/cx16-v2/data.c`.

-The demo uses these keyboard controls, with joystick in planning:
+The demo uses these keyboard and joystick controls:

 - escape: pause, press again to resume
-- cursor up: climb
+- cursor up or joystick back: climb
-- cursor down: dive
+- cursor down or joystick forward: dive
-- cursor right: turn right
+- cursor right or joystick right: turn right
-- cursor left: turn left
+- cursor left or joystick left: turn left
-- space: fire missile
+- space or joystick button: fire missile
 - 1: cycle player
 - Q: quit